ansys/pypim/README.rst

 Usage
 -----
 PyPIM is a single module called ``ansys.platform.instancemanagement``, shortened to ``pypim``.

-Starting MAPDL and communicating with it:
+To start MAPDL and communicate with PyPIM:

 .. code-block::